ctison/ctison/blog/2020-09-06-firefox-containers.md

 Now, anything you do in this container will persist, and cross-domains navigation will not spawn new containers.

-# Tips
+## Tips

-- Open a new tab in the same container by pressing **Alt+X**!
+- Open a new tab in the same container by pressing **Alt+X**.
-- Right-click on a tab or a link to see containers related options.
+- Right-click on a tab or a link to see containers containers options.
 - Long click on the **Create tab** button to open a new tab in a specific container.

 ![Create a containerized tab's menu](https://dev-to-uploads.s3.amazonaws.com/i/uxbkv4x55hzubbevyaqq.png)

-# Conclusion
+## Conclusion

 That's it!
 You are now completely undetectable... 🤨 Maybe not entirely, but still, we made some progress 🐥.